knative/docs/docs/developer/eventing/custom-event-source/containersource/README.md

-# Creating a ContainerSource object
+# Create a ContainerSource

 ![API version v1](https://img.shields.io/badge/API_Version-v1-green?style=flat-square)

-This topic describes how to configure ContainerSource as an event source for functions.

 The ContainerSource object starts a container image that generates events and sends messages to a sink URI.
 You can also use ContainerSource to support your own event sources in Knative.

-In the following examples, the event source is a heartbeats container and the sink is a Knative Service.
+To create a custom event source using ContainerSource, you must create a container image, and a ContainerSource that uses your image URI.
-If you have an existing event source and sink, you can replace the examples with your own values.

 ## Before you begin